vertica/VerticaPy/vertica_ml_python/README.txt

 ⚠ If you want to contribute, send a mail to badr.ouali@microfocus.com

 Vertica-ML-Python is a Python library that exposes sci-kit like functionality to conduct data science projects on data stored in Vertica, thus taking advantage Vertica’s speed and built-in analytics and machine learning capabilities.
 It supports the entire data science life cycle, uses a ‘pipeline’ mechanism to sequentialize data transformation operation (called Virtual Dataframe), and offers multiple graphical rendering possibilities.

-vertica-ml-python works with at least:
-	- Vertica: 9.1 (with previous versions, some functions and algorithms may not be available)
-	- Python: 3.6

 All information related to the API can be found at: